webplatform/docs/css/data_types/resolution/index.md

-{{Page_Title|Resolution units}}
+{{Page_Title|Resolution}}
 {{Flags
-|Content=Incomplete
-|Checked_Out=Yes
+|Checked_Out=No
 }}
 {{API_Name}}
-{{Summary_Section|Specify the display or print dot density}}
-{{Concept_Page
-|Content=The '''<resolution>''' CSS data types, used in media queries, denotes the density of pixels of an output device, its resolution.
-It is a '''<number>''' immediately followed by a unit of resolution ('''dpi''', '''dpcm''', ...).
-Like for any CSS dimension, there is no space between the unit literal and the number.
+{{Summary_Section|The <code>&lt;resolution></code> CSS data type, used in media queries, denotes the granularity or possible fineness of detail of an output device.
+It is expressed as a '''<number>''' immediately followed by a unit of resolution ('''dpi''', '''dpcm''', ...).
+Like for any CSS dimension, there is no space between the number and the unit abbreviation.}}
+{{Data_Type_Page
+|Content=
+The resolution value specifies the display or print dot density per unit of distance.
+A "dot" is the finest level of detail that the device can display, such as a physical screen pixel or a dot of printed ink.

-On screens, the length related to CSS inches, centimeters or pixels, not on physical values.
+On screens, the resolution is calculated relative to CSS inches, centimeters or pixels, not to physical values.
+For media queries, if the resolution is different in the horizontal and vertical directions ''both'' values must match the media query.

-Even if all units represent the same resolution for the value '''0''', the unit may not be omitted in that case as it isn't a '''<length>''': '''0''' is invalid and does not represent '''0dpi''', '''0dpcm''', nor '''0dppx'''.
+Unlike the CSS [[css/data_types/length| '''<length>''' data type]], the unit may not be omitted for the value '''0''': specifying a resolution of '''0''' is invalid and does not represent '''0dpi''', '''0dpcm''', nor '''0dppx'''.

 ==Units==

-'''dpi'''
+;'''dpi'''
-    This unit represents the number of dots per inch.
+:This unit represents the number of dots per inch.
 A screen typically contains 72 or 96 dpi; a printed document usually reach much greater dpi.
 As 1 inch is 2.54 cm, '''1dpi ≈ 2.54dpcm'''.
-'''dpcm'''
+;'''dpcm'''
-    This unit represents the number of dots per centimeter.
+:This unit represents the number of dots per centimeter.
 As 1 inch is 2.54 cm, '''1dpcm ≈ 0.39dpi'''.
-'''dppx'''
+;'''dppx'''
-    This unit represents the number of dots per px unit.
+:This unit represents the number of dots per px unit.
 Due to the 1:96 fixed ratio of CSS '''in''' to CSS '''px''', '''1dppx''' is equivalent to '''96dpi''', that corresponds to the default resolution of images displayed in CSS as defined by {{cssxref("image-resolution")}}.
 }}
 {{Examples_Section
 |Not_required=No